Darkle/BlueLoss-Android-App/devNotes.md

 For setting up IntelliJ, you may need to set the Gradle settings like the "Gradle JVM" set it to Use JAVA_HOME (https://stackoverflow.com/a/36539783/2785644) and also to "Use local gradle distribution"

 Then go to Settings->Appearance & Behaviour->System Settings->Android SDK and check if anything needs to be installed or removed there.

-- also if you are running on a PC that supports Intel Virtualization Technology, you should also make sure to install the Intel x86 Emulator Accelerator in the SDK Tools tab there as that will make the Emulator run faster.
+Also if you are using the built in Intellij android emulator & you are running on a PC that supports Intel Virtualization Technology, you should also make sure to install the Intel x86 Emulator Accelerator in the SDK Tools tab there as that will make the Emulator run faster.

 Then set up the SDK:
  - If the yellow bar up top is showing, click on the Setup SDK in the yellow bar top right, then if Android API 21 Platform isnt there, you will need to add it manually, click on the plus icon and select Android SDK and add C:\Users\Coop\AppData\Local\Android\Sdk to the folder selector window path and then click ok and then select version 21.